KazApps/fastshogi/man.md

 # NAME

-fastchess - a command-line tool for managing chess games with engines
+fastshogi - a command-line tool for managing shogi games with engines

 # SYNOPSIS

-fastchess [OPTIONS]
+fastshogi [OPTIONS]

 # DESCRIPTION

-fastchess is a command-line tool designed to manage and orchestrate chess games between engines.
+fastshogi is a command-line tool designed to manage and orchestrate shogi games between engines.
 It provides a range of options to configure game settings, engine parameters, concurrency, and output formats.

 # OPTIONS